Grant FAQs

 - Q: Can this grant continue into the next field season?

-A: For 2025 grants, the latest end date for a project is May 31, 2026.
-You may include early-season prep work or winter projects with the prior year's field season.
-If you apply for a grant for the following year, make sure that the timeframes do not overlap.
+A: For the Noxious Weed Annual Grants, the project period's latest end date is May 31st.
+You are welcome to include early-season preparatory work or winter projects, grouping them with the prior year's field season.
+If you apply for a grant in a subsequent year, please ensure that the project timeframes do not overlap.

 - Q: Can I depend on another grant cycle occurring next year?